jhs/deepeval/docs/blog/deepeval-vs-ragas.md

 ### Dataset Generation

-DeepEval and Ragas both offers in dataset generation, and while Ragas is deeply locked into the Langchain and LlamaIndex ecosystem, meaning you can't easily generate from any documents, and offers limited customizations, DeepEval's synthesizer is 100% customizable within a few lines of code
+DeepEval and Ragas both offer dataset generation, and while Ragas is deeply locked into the LangChain and LlamaIndex ecosystem, meaning you can't easily generate from any documents, and offers limited customizations, DeepEval's synthesizer is 100% customizable within a few lines of code

 If you look at the table below, you'll see that DeepEval's synthesizer is very flexible.